The New Jersey courts use different standards to determine initial custody awards versus requests for changes to an established custody order.

 Once the initial custody determination has been made if either parent wants to change the custody arrangement they have to show the court, first and foremost, that there has been a substantial change in circumstances which effect the best interests of the child.
 If they cannot show the court that there has been a substantial change in circumstances since the initial custody order was entered the court will not grant their request for a custody hearing.
 If they can demonstrate a substantial change in circumstances which effects the welfare of the child then a custody hearing will be set up.

 If you are involved in a custody dispute, or if you have any questions about the procedure for determining custody in New Jersey, feel free to contact me via telephone or e-mail.
-My telephone number is 201-731-3086 (toll-free 844-431-3380).
+My number is 844-431-3380.
 I have been representing clients in Northern New Jersey, including: Bergen, Passaic, Hudson, Essex, Union and Middlesex counties, for over 20 years.
 Your initial consultation is free.